 What's your opinion of prepaid legal services?
 Considering today's lawyers' fees, prepaid services seem like an idea whose time has come.

-Think about how likely it is that you'll need one of the covered services -- and think about how many of these tasks, such as writing a will or filing for divorce, you can do on your own with a little help from Nolo.
-Because most people use a lawyer only a few times in their lives, this may be insurance you can do without.
+Think about how likely it is that you'll need one of the covered services—and think about how many of these tasks, such as writing a will or filing for divorce, you can do on your own with a little help from Nolo or by hiring an attorney on your own.
+Because most people use a lawyer only a few times in their lives, this might be insurance you can do without.
 Even if you decide to sign up, don't write that check until you know exactly what the plan covers and what you'll have to pay on your own.
 Also ask whether the plan's phone-consultation lawyers are allowed to recommend their own services.
 If so, you are at risk of buying into a bait-and-switch scheme.